itspisarski/labs_cisco/NetworkingLabs/Day3/02_AWS_Security_Groups.md

 | WebServer | WebServerSG |
 | DBServer | DBServerSG |

+You will need to create 2 instances in EC2.

 To assign:
 - In EC2 console, select the instance → **Actions → Security → Change Security Groups** → choose accordingly.

 ---